Alternative Fuels 101: What You Need to Know

 What’s needed: No equipment changes are necessary.
-Because renewable diesel has the same ASTM specification as petroleum diesel, Chevron Renewable Energy Group UltraClean BlenD™ can typically be treated the same as a biodiesel blend.
+Because renewable diesel has the same ASTM specification as petroleum diesel, Chevron Renewable Energy Group’s UltraClean BlenD™ can typically be treated the same as a biodiesel blend.

 Emissions: Renewable diesel has garnered a lot of attention in recent years.
 One result is that some people don’t realize that biodiesel is actually more effective at reducing several key pollutants, including particulate matter, carbon monoxide and total hydrocarbons.
 Renewable diesel, meanwhile, generates greater reductions of NOx.
 Blending them together results in a fuel with significantly lower emissions than petroleum diesel.
-CARB has not assigned a CI score to the blend, but using the same methodology, Chevron Renewable Energy Group has calculated that an 80/20 blend of our best-in-class renewable diesel and biodiesel would have a CI score of 17.6.
+CARB has not assigned a CI score to the blend, but using the same methodology, Chevron Renewable Energy Group has made an estimated calculation that an 80/20 blend of our best-in-class renewable diesel and biodiesel would have a CI score of 17.6.

 Picking the Right Fuel

 Ultimately, what’s best for a fleet depends on its unique circumstances.
-If you are a fleet owner or manager and would like to learn more about cleaner fuels, please contact us
+If you are a fleet owner or manager and would like to learn more about cleaner fuels, please contact us.

 LIKE WHAT YOU READ?